limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 Awesome.
 We have an injection point.
 Time-based blind SQLi as the name suggests is pretty time-consuming for enumeration because the technique is a lot like fishing - `sqlmap` throws out a bait and waits for a fish to bite to ascertain its existence.

-Moving on, we can enumerate the tables.
+Moving on, we can now enumerate the tables.

 ![screenshot-10](/assets/images/posts/pinkys-palace-walkthrough/screenshot-10.png)